TheHive-Project/CortexDocs/admin/admin-guide.md

       password: "password_of_keystore"
     }
 ```
-As HTTPS is enabled, HTTP can be disabled by adding `http.port=disabled` in
+As HTTPS is enabled, HTTP can be disabled by adding `http.port=disabled` in the
 configuration.

 To import your certificate in the keystore, depending on your situation, you can
 follow [Digital Ocean's tutorial](https://www.digitalocean.com/community/tutorials/java-keytool-essentials-working-with-java-keystores).

+HTTPS can also be offloaded to a reverse proxy such as NGINX.

 **More information**:
 This is a setting of the Play framework that is documented on its website.